GnoxNahte/obsidian-auto-embed/README.md

 	- [ ]  Add images/gifs to show examples
  	- [ ]  Add installation instructions

+> [!TIP]
-Submit any features you want here: https://forms.gle/xtuv4FVCKZ2tg9zK9
+> Submit any features you want using [GitHub Issues](https://github.com/GnoxNahte/obsidian-auto-embed/issues) or [Google Forms](https://forms.gle/xtuv4FVCKZ2tg9zK9) (if u aren't comfortable with GitHub)
+> Even if the feature is already listed, just submit it so I'll try to prioritise it.

 ### Current Limitations & Known Bugs
 - General